-The Supportive Housing Network helped lead the successful Campaign 4 NY/NY Housing -- a three-year education, media, and advocacy effort pushing for a new city-state supportive housing agreement that would create 35,000 new units and which led to our winning separate commitments from New York City (15,000 units over fifteen years under the new NYC 15/15 program) and New York State (20,000 units over fifteen years under the new Empire State Supportive Housing Initiative [ESSHI]) that, in combination, match this ambitious goal.
+The Supportive Housing Network helped lead the successful Campaign 4 NY/NY Housing, a three-year education, media, and advocacy effort pushing for a new city-state supportive housing agreement that would create 35,000 new units and which led to our winning separate commitments from New York City (15,000 units over 15 years under the new NYC 15/15 program) and New York State (20,000 units over 15 years under the new Empire State Supportive Housing Initiative [ESSHI]) that, in combination, match this ambitious goal.
 This combined commitment is nearly four times the number of units created under NY/NY III, which had been the largest such pact in the country’s history.

 In 2015, NYC Mayor Bill de Blasio committed to creating 15,000 units of supportive housing in New York City over the next 15 years.
-Half of these units are to be new construction single site and half scattered site.
+Half of these units are to be new construction single site (at least 50% of units are set aside as supportive) and half scattered site (private market apartments rented on behalf of eligible tenants with social services provided on-site by nonprofit providers).
 For the first time, the services and operating functions of both the single and scattered site contracts are split, so that rental subsidies can rise with costs.
 Services under both programs are to be contracted through the Department of Health and Mental Hygiene; housing subsidies will be contracted through HPD.
-See THIS for more information about the single site Services rfp; here for scattered site services and operating.
-The single site rental subsidy RFP is expected in August.
+See here for more information about the single site Services RFP; see here for scattered site services and operating.
+Information about the single site rental subsidy RFP is available here .

 NYC 15/15 focuses on serving chronically homeless families and individuals coping with chronic behavioral issues as well as young adults and young adult families who are homeless or at-risk of becoming so.
 The Initiative is informed by recommendations from the Supportive Housing Task Force.